wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/develop-services/develop-a-ballerina-service.md

 ## Prerequisites

 1. If you're signing in to the Choreo Console for the first time, create an organization:
-    - Go to [https://console.choreo.dev/](https://console.choreo.dev/) and sign in.
+    - Go to the [Choreo Console](https://console.choreo.dev/) and sign in.
     - Enter a unique organization name.
 For example, `Stark Industries`.
     - Read and accept the privacy policy and terms of use.
     - Click **Create**.
 This creates the organization and opens the **Project Home** page.